 I wanted to bring in some other wood elements, so I added a mixture of wood candlesticks and beads to really pull everything together.
 This year’s design is completely different from my usual red Christmas decor and incorporated more natural elements.
 It’s a much needed change that I LOVE so much!

-Of course I added my favorite green stems that you can read all about HERE.
+Of course I added my favorite green stems.

 A little fun fact about my family is that our first names start with the letters A-E, so when I saw these wood bead initials, I knew I had to have them.
 So cute, right???